madewithnovel/next.js/README.md

 - [ ] new dynamic page, auto hook data/actions with server/api/web/* route
 - [ ] /login/confirm - resend confirmation email screen if not received
 - [ ] public profile / platform profile like public github accounts
+- [ ] standardize select to be ...registerable
+- [ ] standardize toggle to be ...registerable

 non react 19